Phileosopher/commonplace/stories-storytellers.md

 - We have more interest in the people we're referring to than the people we're with.
 - We specifically care more about our [*connection*](people-friends.md) with the people we're with than the people we discuss.

+APPLICATION: The means to communicate 1 idea powerfully is critical to conveying ideas and influencing others.
+If someone isn't [certain](understanding-certainty.md) about their ideas, they'll speak [vaguely](unknown.md).
+Adding more ideas complicates others' [understanding](understanding.md).

 ## Tales

 Each person is sharing a [story](stories.md) through the [medium](creations.md) of their speaking or recordings, so their story is at least one degree removed from the [facts](reality.md) than if we had perceived it firsthand.
 This isn't an attempt to lie, though, but to instead [artistically associate](mind-creativity.md) to the [symbols](symbols.md) that attribute to [mythological realities](stories-myths.md).

+APPLICATION: Since the news of information isn't the information itself, a story and its [implications](image.md) can change *very* rapidly, and without notice.
+In retrospect, it's clearly evident what caused it (typically through what people [felt](mind-feelings.md) strongly about but didn't have [words](awareness.md) to say), but it's impossible to [predict it](imagination.md).

 People typically [understand](understanding.md) any kind of story, but they need to be legitimately *[interested](purpose.md)* for that story to reach anyone.
 This is determined by a few factors: